 All experiments were performed with the Brodatz and Corel image databases.
-Brodatz is a standard benchmark for texture classification under controlled imaging conditions, and with no distractors.
-Corel is a standard evaluation set for recognition from unconstrained scenes (e.g. no control over lighting or object pose, cluttered backgrounds).
-Brodatz contains sets of 9 patches from 112 gray-scale textures, in a total of 1008 images.
-One patch of each texture was used for testing and the remaining 8 for training.
-From Corel, we selected 15 image classes3 each containing 100 color images.
+Brodatz is a standard benchmark for texture classification under controlled imaging conditions and with no distractors.
+Corel is a standard evaluation set for recognition from unconstrained scenes (e.g., no control over lighting or object pose and cluttered backgrounds).
+Brodatz contains sets of nine patches from 112 gray-scale textures, with a total of 1,008 images.
+One patch of each texture was used for testing, and the remaining eight were used for training.
+From Corel, we selected 15 image classes,3 each containing 100 color images.
 Train and test sets were then created by assigning each image to the test set with probability 0.2.
 Evaluation was based on precision and recall (PR), using the test images as queries to a database containing the training set.
-The PR curve was summarized by its integral, the PR area (PRA).
+The PR curve was summarized by its integral, namely, the PRA.
 In all experiments, feature vectors were extracted from localized image neighborhoods and classification based on (30) with Gauss mixture classconditional densities.
-A Gauss mixture with a fixed number of components was learned for each image (results were qualitatively similar for various values, we report on 8 components), examples were assumed independent in (30), and class priors uniform.
-Four transformations were considered: the discrete cosine transform (DCT), principal component analysis (PCA), independent component analysis (ICA), and a wavelet representation (WAV).
-The feature space had D = 64 per color channel (three layers of wavelet decomposition and 8×8 image blocks) and the observations were extracted with a sliding window.
+A Gauss mixture with a fixed number of components was learned for each image (results were qualitatively similar for various values, and we report on eight components), examples were assumed independent in (30), and class priors were uniform.
+Four transformations were considered:

+- 1. discrete cosine transform (DCT),

+- 2. principal component analysis (PCA),

+- 3. independent component analysis (ICA), and

+- 4. wavelet representation (WAV).

+The feature space had D=64 per color channel (three layers of wavelet decomposition and 8×8 image blocks), and the observations were extracted with a sliding window.
 PCA and ICA were learned from 100,000 random training examples.
 Fig. 3 compares the basis functions learned on Brodatz with those of the DCT.